skylight-hq/skylight.digital/_projects/usaf_gearfit.md

     Key personnel who work for organizations in the defense, security, safety, and healthcare fields often experience critical issues with ill-fitting gear that compromise their job performance, their personal safety, and the safety of others.
-These organizations generally don't have sufficient data and systems in place to meet the complex protective equipment needs of their diverse workforce.
+These organizations generally don’t have sufficient data and systems in place to meet the complex protective equipment needs of their diverse workforce.
   </p>

   <p>
-    For the U.S. Air Force's Human Systems Division, solving this problem is a top priority that goes all the way up to the
+    For the U.S. Air Force’s Human Systems Division, solving this problem is a top priority that goes all the way up to the
     <a href="https://www.af.mil/News/Article-Display/Article/1801680/new-direction-for-female-specific-flight-equipment/">Secretary</a>,
     and <a href="https://www.stripes.com/news/us/new-bill-aims-to-get-better-fitting-equipment-to-women-in-the-military-1.609795">even Congress</a>.